Residential HVAC Repair Ogden and Layton Clearfield UT and Surrounding Areas

 - A 24 SEER unit is about 2.5x the cost of a 13 SEER unit.

-When looking at a total cost of ownership, the break-even point for northern Utah is about 16-18 SEER.
+When looking at the total cost of ownership, the break-even point for northern Utah is about 16-18 SEER.
 An air conditioner runs less here than a furnace, so the return on investment of a more expensive unit takes longer to realize.

 One example is a home in Kaysville.
 They cool their entire home (and attic) to the outside temperature each night, frequently down to 65 degrees in the summertime.
 Their whole-house fan costs 7 cents per hour to operate, and they saved $120 just in August.
 A whole-house fan pays for itself in about two years.
 E.R.S.
 Heating & Cooling does not install these, but we will refer you to some trusted installers.